heremaps/xyz-documentation/docs/cli/basic-features.md

     here xyz virtualize -g space1,space2,...

-`group` takes multiple XYZ spaces and presents them via a single XYZ space ID.
+`group` takes multiple Data Hub spaces and presents them via a single Data Hub space ID.
 Duplicates can occur.
 Any updates will be made to the original spaces.

 ##### Associate